 If your hearing loss is so severe that a hearing aid can’t help, you may be a candidate for a cochlear implant.
 This electronic device has two parts: one that sits behind your ear and another that gets surgically inserted under your skin.

-5. Prevent Further Hearing Loss
+5. Take Action to Prevent Further Hearing Loss

-The best thing you can do, she says, is to avoid exposure to loud noises as much as possible, or wear protective gear like earplugs.
-Noises from firearms, jet engines, motorcycles, and loud music all have the potential to harm your hearing.
+The best thing you can do, she says, is to avoid exposure to loud noises as much as possible.
+If you’re going to be around loud sounds like a lawn mower or fireworks, wear protective earplugs or earmuffs.
+Noises from firearms, jet engines, motorcycles, and loud music all have the potential to harm your hearing, too.

 Check Your SilverSneakers Eligibility Instantly

-SilverSneakers members can go to thousands of gyms and fitness locations across the nation, plus take exercise classes designed for seniors and led by supportive instructors.
-If you have a Medicare Plan, it may include SilverSneakers — at no additional cost.
+SilverSneakers members can go to thousands of gyms and fitness locations across the nation, plus take SilverSneakers LIVE online classes that are designed for all fitness levels.
+If you have a Medicare plan, it may include SilverSneakers — at no additional cost.
 Check your eligibility instantly here.

 Already a member?
-Get your SilverSneakers member ID and exclusive fitness content by logging in to or creating your online account here.
+Get your SilverSneakers member ID and exclusive fitness content by activating your online account here.